 1. It is mandatory that all manuscripts submitted to the journal Literature of the Americas are peer reviewed by experts in the field.

-4. Manuscripts that meet the formal requirements or the subject scope of the journal are sent to two independent reviewers in the specific field of the submitted manuscript.
+4. Manuscripts that meet the formal requirements and the subject scope of the journal are sent to two independent reviewers in the specific field of the submitted manuscript.

-5. The essay undergoes a double “blind” review process, e.g. when any of the reviewers knows the author’s name nor the author knows the names of the reviewers.
+5. The article undergoes a double “blind” review process, e.g. when any of the reviewers knows the author’s name nor the author knows the names of the reviewers.

 6. The invited reviewers may be members of the Editorial Board or any other highly qualified experts from IWL RAS and other institutions.
 Reviewers must follow the principles of Publishing Ethics accepted by the journal.